pH-7/Download-Simply-Videos-From-YouTube/readme.md

 ## ⚠️ Disclaimer

 This script is for educational purposes only.
-Please ensure you have the right to download any content and comply with YouTube's terms of service when using this script.
+Before using this script, please **ensure you have the right to download the content and that you comply with YouTube's terms of service**.

 <!-- GitHub's Markdown reference links -->
 [x-icon]: https://img.shields.io/badge/x-000000?style=for-the-badge&logo=x